Debbieliang9/torchMojiBot/sagemaker/README.md

 Before building the image, we need two files for model initialization: `vocabulary.json` for sentence tokenization and `pytorch_model.bin` that stores pre-trained model weights.
 `vocabulary.json` is already in the repo here `torchMojiBot/sagemaker/model/vocabulary.json`.
 To download `pytorch_model.bin`, simply run `python3 scripts/download_weights.py` from the `torchMojiBot/sagemaker` directory.
 The weights will be downloaded to `torchMojiBot/sagemaker/model/pytorch_model.bin`.

+Then, build a docker image and push it to AWS ECR:
-Then, go to AWS [ECR console](https://console.aws.amazon.com/ecr) and create a new repository by hitting the "Create repository" button.
+1. Go to AWS [ECR console](https://console.aws.amazon.com/ecr) and create a new repository.
-Click the repository name, and click "View push commands" to see necessary steps to [authenticate](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth), build and push the docker image to ECR.
+2. Click the repository name, and click "View push commands" to see necessary steps to for [authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth).
-In our case, to build the image, run `docker build . -f emojibot-sagemaker.dockerfile -t <Your ECR URI>`.
+3. Return to this repo and run `docker build . -f emojibot-sagemaker.dockerfile -t <Your ECR URI>` to build the docker image.
-And push by `docker push <Your ECR URI>`.
+4. Run `docker push <Your ECR URI>` to push the docker image to ECR.

 Next, create a Sagemaker model:
 1. Click the "Models" tab on the [Sagemaker console](https://console.aws.amazon.com/sagemaker/) and click "Create model".